In Xi's big year, the political price of China's pandemic policy soars - ExBulletin

 In Xi’s big year, the political price of China’s pandemic policy soars

+FILE PHOTO Chinese President Xi Jinping speaks during a meeting commemorating the 110th anniversary of the Xinhai Revolution at the Great Hall of the People in Beijing, China October 9, 2021.
+REUTERS/Carlos Garcia Rawlins/File Photo

-BEIJING: Protests simmering in major cities, dismal economic indicators and rampant online discontent – China’s zero-Covid policy shifts from propaganda victory to political liability for President Xi Jinping.
+BEIJING, May 21 Protests are bubbling in major cities, dismal economic indicators and rampant online discontent China’s zero Covid policy is shifting from a propaganda victory to a political liability for President Xi Jinping.

-Tough lockdowns, mass testing and strict border controls have for two years fended off the virus and resulted in relatively few deaths in the world’s most populous nation.
+Harsh lockdowns, mass testing and strict border controls had for two years fended off the virus and resulted in relatively few deaths in the world’s most populous nation.

 While much of the Western world has suffered huge outbreaks, China’s aggressive zero-Covid approach has been upheld as an emblem of Xi’s wise leadership and celebrated on the centenary of the ruling Communist Party the year last.

-Flattering television specials and orchestrated ceremonies put Xi front and center as avuncular, wise and in complete command of a Chinese achievement.
+Flattering TV specials and orchestrated ceremonies put Xi front and center as avuncular, wise and in full command of a Chinese achievement.

-But as he bids for an unprecedented third term in office at the party’s convention this fall, a wave of the virus brought on by the Omicron variant is asking embarrassing and unexpected questions.
+But as he bids for an unprecedented third term in office at this fall party convention, a wave of the virus brought on by the Omicron variant poses embarrassing and unexpected questions.

-Hundreds of people have died, according to official figures, mostly in Shanghai where the population has boiled over due to a lockdown that is only partially easing after nearly two months.
+Hundreds of people have died, according to official figures, mainly in Shanghai where the population has boiled over from a lockdown that is only partially easing after nearly two months.

 Pekingese fear they may be next, while economic powerhouses from Jilin to Shenzhen have been grounded in restrictions as the economy loses its breath.